Webreaper/CentralisedPackageConverter/README.md

 * `-r` will reverse the conversion process - writing the versions back to the csproj files, and deleting the `Directory.Package.props` file.
 * `-y` will skip the "Are you sure you want to do this" prompt and make the changes regardless.
 Be careful!

+## Credits

+Thanks to [Thomas Ardal](https://github.com/ThomasArdal) for the suggestion and pointers to get this pushed as a dotnet global command.